CALS Q&A - Air

 Detection in active air samples was based on culture-dependent methods, requiring viable recovery of the organism.

 I’m wondering about the temporal scale of the air sampling.
-With collections limited to about 24 hours, how do you account for the much longer crop exposure period of 20–70 days when interpreting the data
+With collections limited to about 24 hours, how do you account for the much longer crop exposure period of 20–70 days when interpreting the data?

 The 24-hour air sampling period represents a short-term snapshot of airborne contamination under prevailing field conditions and cannot directly integrate exposure over the full 20–70 day crop growth period.
 Extending deployment was not feasible due to loss of bacterial viability on the sampling material.
 To partially address temporal variability, air sampling was repeated across multiple time points and environmental conditions throughout the growing season.
 Across these sampling events, STEC detection in air samples was consistently low, suggesting that airborne transmission is not a major contributor over the production period.
 A more direct assessment would involve concurrent air and crop sampling; however, crop sampling was not permitted on produce farms under our agreements.
 As an alternative, we sampled grape leaves in vineyards and observed a low STEC prevalence (2.4%; 2/85), consistent with the low recovery from passive air samples.